 The harassing company pays our fees.

 They’re legit.
 According to the Better Business Bureau (BBB), Receivable Solutions, Inc. is a legitimate collection agency, started in 2000.
 The BBB established RSI’s profile page in 2009, and lists them as a collection agency with a staff of 92 people.
 Buzzfile estimates RSI’s annual revenue at $5.5 million.

-According to its website, RSI provides “accounts receivable management solutions and outsourcing alternatives to improve…cash flow, operating efficiencies[,] and profitability.”
-RSI has “mutually beneficial relationships with a great number of health systems who [want] to increase collections as much as possible while still maintaining an incredibly high level of patient service.”
+Receivable Solutions collects almost exclusively for healthcare providers.
+According to its website, RSI provides “accounts receivable management solutions and outsourcing alternatives to improve cash flow, operating efficiencies, and profitability.”
+RSI has “mutually beneficial relationships with a great number of health systems who want to increase collections as much as possible while still maintaining an incredibly high level of patient service.”

 RSI offers collection services in three main areas: self-pay/early out, bad debt collections, and third-party payer follow-up.
 Their self-pay/early out division utilizes the provider’s policies to provide full-service accounts receivable management including inbound/outbound calling, statements, insurance billing, and follow-up and administration of charity programs.
 Their bad debt collections division extends these services with primary and secondary collections that employ extended contact hours and regional call centers; credit reporting to all three major agencies; and integrated legal services.
 RSI’s third-party payer follow-up division is for small balance, aged accounts receivable, and legacy follow-up accounts with turn-key solutions that minimize the staff involvement of providers.